geosigno/simpleParallax.js/README.md

 By default, the image is scaled to apply a parallax effect without any overflow on the layout - you can check the [case study](https://medium.com/@geoffrey.signorato/case-study-create-a-parallax-effect-directly-on-img-tags-with-javascript-35b8daf81471) to have a better understanding.
 When *overflow* is set to true, the image will translate out of its natural flow (so it may overlap with your content).

 ### delay - *Number* - see [example](https://simpleparallax.com#example-delay-transition)
 When a *delay* is set, the translation of the image will continue during that delay when the user stops scrolling.
 That gives a very nice effect.
-The delay is in second.
+The delay is in second. **Watch out, sometimes this delay is causing issue on iOS devices [#47](https://github.com/geosigno/simpleParallax.js/issues/47)**

 ### transition - *String* - see [example](https://simpleparallax.com#example-delay-transition)
 The *transition* setting works closely with the *delay* setting.
 This setting will add any CSS transition to the delay setting.
 For example, you can use *ease* or *ease-in-out*.